pulppixel/Tips-for-writing-cleaner-code-in-Unity/README.md

 This repository contains a '**Project**' folder, which can be opened in Unity Hub, and a '**Scripts for Articles**' folder, where you can find the scripts as they evolve with each article.
 This setup makes it easy to see how each script changes after refactoring or extending its functionality.

-1. Clone or download this repository
+1. Clone or download this repository,
-2. Open the "Project" folder in Unity Hub
+2. Open the "Project" folder in Unity Hub,
-3. Search for "_Scritps" folder and inside it you will find folders called "Article 1" (up to "Article 5")
+3. Search for "_Scripts" folder and inside it you will find folders called "Article 1" (up to "Article 5"),
-4. Each folder contains "Start" and "Result" folder where you will find a unity scene that you can open and all the scripts used in it.
+4. Each folder contains "Start" and "Result" folder where you will find a unity scene that you can open and all the scripts used in it

 ![image](https://github.com/PetterSunnyVR/Tips-to-writing-cleaner-code-in-Unity-/assets/17239042/007f0cab-2fdd-45d0-8331-d9d4523743b9)

 ### Scripts for Articles

 It contains scripts that I reference in the Article series to make it easier for the readers to follow along.
-Scripts for each article are places in separate namespaces ex "**Tips.Part_1_Result**" or "**Tips.Part_1_Start**" so that you can follow along with our article series or preview the resuls.
+Scripts for each article are placed in separate namespaces ex "**Tips.Part_1_Result**" or "**Tips.Part_1_Start**" so that you can follow along with our article series or preview the resuls.

 ## Series Overview